sesan07/formly-editor/README.md

 export interface EditorConfig {
     // Configuration for field types.
 Unconfigured field types will be treated as generic
     options: FieldOption[];
-    // Configuration for the styling tab.
-    // `tailwindConfig` and `bootstrapConfig` are provided by the editor, but you can create yours stylesConfig?: IStylesConfig;
 }
 ```